sashauly/StudentsInfo/README.md

 # [student-info-js.github.io/](https://sashauly.github.io/student-info-js/)
-Simple project to get familiar with array methods specifically
+Simple project to get familiar with REST API, working with Postgresql and array methods in JavaScript specifically